montana88/battleship/README.md

 realtime version of Battleship created with meteor.js

 # Synopsis
 This repository contains the package of the game battleship.
 This version is a 1p game.
+And is played by typing coords in the input field at the right bottom.

 # Installation
 for installation check the docs of meteor.js <a href="http://docs.meteor.com/#/basic/quickstart" target="_blank">Here</a>